carineconstantino/security_tools/scanpy/README.md

 Scanpy isn´t a revolutionary tool for scan web application, I know that !!!
 The goal is save time when a security professional want a fast response and a quickly analysis.
-More sophisticated tools are available in linux distribuition like Kali and go head if your search is more deep.
+More sophisticated tools are available in linux distribution like Kali and go ahead if your search is more deep.

 In my journey working as security analyst the creation of this scripts it was a great help.
 The scan_header_http, por example, automated analysis of http headers without install a awesome tool like Burp Suite.
 Futhermore, python inspired me learn more and more and think in my own swiss army knife.